Employees who spend time learning at work are:

 Examples of gamified corporate learning

-Perhaps you find inspiration in the following cases where employee training is made awesome with gamification elements.
+Perhaps you find inspiration in the following gamification examples where employee training is made awesome with game elements.

 BoConcept uses blended learning and gamification to get new hires up to speed, and for continuous training throughout their employee journey.
 They have built most of their employee training onto their branded employee app powered by Actimo.
 On their platform, employees experience novelty in their L&D content, while having the ability to track their progression across their learning journeys.
 Plus, BoConcept employees can always see real-time personal stats at the top of their screen that motivates them to be 100% up-to-date.